Coltello Pizza Cutter The worlds best pizza cutter

 The Coltello Pizza Cutter

-How I made the worlds Best Pizza Cutter.
+How we made the worlds Best Pizza Cutter.

 I know, its a bit of a stretch to call anything the best ever, yet I can confidently say that this is the world's best and most comfortable pizza cutter, as well as being the sharpest!